You are currently viewing How to Get Rid of Slugs | Eggshells in the Garden

 Add Eggshells to Your Compost

-Can eggshells go in compost?
-Absolutely!
 Adding eggshells to your compost will boost the mineral content.

 Eggshells that are crushed will break down fairly quickly, but you can still use the compost in your garden even if the shells are still intact.

-This week I was able to go out into my garden and harvest big, juicy strawberries without being half eaten by slugs.
+This week I was able to go out into my garden and harvest big, juicy strawberries without them being half eaten by slugs.

 Do you struggle with slugs or snails in your garden?
-What have you used to control these pests?

-And as always here at Sunny Side Design
+Thanks for stopping by and as always here at Sunny Side Design

 WE HOPE TO BRING YOUR HOME TO THE SUNNY SIDE OF THE STREET!